How to graft a calf

 If the calf is dead at birth, don’t even let the cow lick it – she doesn’t know which calf is hers till she licks it.
 Take it away immediately, and rub some of the birth fluids onto the live calf.
 Bring the live calf to her and she will probably take it immediately.

 If that doesn’t work, or maybe her calf lived a few days, then you have to take stronger measures, because the cow now knows which is her calf!

 So, Cliff has to do the not-fun part of cowboying, and skin a calf that has been dead for 2 days.
 This calf died during or shortly after birth.

 First, he cuts the skin off with a skinning knife.
 Starting at the breastbone, he makes a cut to down the belly, then out each leg a few inches.

 Next, he separates the skin from the body by pulling and cutting – keeping the skin taut as he goes.
 You just need the skin from the body and a bit of the legs.
 We will use that leg skin to tie it on to the live calf.

-Meanwhile, I ooh and aah over the cuteness of baby cows.
-My Cowboy has tied this baby up by the legs, so that it can’t jump off the truck and hurt it’s little self.
+Meanwhile, he has tied-up this live, orphan baby by the legs, so it can’t jump off the truck and hurt it’s little self.

 Success!!!
 Within seconds, that hungry baby went for the dinner table, and she let him.
-Yay!
-I slipped out to leave them bond in peace… The hungry baby has a new mama, and the sad mama cow has (unwittingly) been comforted by what she thinks is her own sweet baby.
-And My Cowboy doesn’t have to bottle feed this calf. 🙂 Everyone is happy.
+The hungry baby has a new mama, and the sad mama cow has (unwittingly) been comforted by what she thinks is her own sweet baby.
+And we don’t have to bottle feed this calf. 🙂 Everyone is happy.